NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wand of Crushing Leaps.md

 * * *

 **Effect** You cast [[Spells/Jump|Jump]], but can jump up to 60 feet.
-When you land you shatter the ground, making each creature in a 5-foot emanation [[Conditions/Off-Guard|Off-Guard]] until the start of its next turn.
+When you land you shatter the ground, making each creature in a 5-foot emanation [[Off-Guard|Off-Guard]] until the start of its next turn.
 In addition, the space you land in and all squares in the emanation become difficult terrain for 1 minute.

 * * *